ben04rogers/portfolio/README.md

 # Portfolio Project

 A website created to host and display the projects I've made to date.
 Made using a [Gatsby starter](https://www.gatsbyjs.com/starters/cobidev/gatsby-simplefolio/) and heavily updated/personalised to fit my needs and help promote me as a developer.
+Not my first Gatsby project, really enjoy working with Gatsby but it does create quite a bloated list of dependencies.
+There's a bit of a trade off between package size and performance.

 ## How To Use